 From a family of teachers, nurses, veterans and police officers, I was born to serve my community.
 Born and raised in Oregon, I moved to Washington to attend Pacific Lutheran University where I played soccer and competed in track.
 In 2004 I graduated Magna Cum Laude with a major in History, Secondary Education and a minor in Communications, in 2007 I earned my MA in Education, and received my National Board Certification in Adolescence and Young Adult Social Studies in 2008.

-While teaching at Puyallup High School I served as the assistant cross country and track coach, basketball scorer, and as a class and club advisor and I’m currently teaching at Rogers High School .
-As a leader in my profession I have been a teacher's union representative with the PEA, served on a task force to create new teacher evaluation tools, and earned my National Board Certificate in Adolescent and Young Adult Social Studies.
+While teaching at Puyallup High School I served as the assistant cross country and track coach, basketball scorer, and as a class and club advisor and I’m currently teaching and coaching track and field at Rogers High School, as well as coaching cross country at Puyallup High School.
+As a leader in my profession, I have been a teacher's union representative with the PEA, served on a task force to create new teacher evaluation tools, and earned my National Board Certificate in Adolescent and Young Adult Social Studies.
 While teaching leadership my students were honored to be recognized as the High School Blood Drive of the Year from the Cascade Regional Blood Services.